RaceOsuna/tic-tac-toe/README.md

 - Win: Have a better understanding of DOM manipulation and event delegation
 - Challenge: Finding the best way to check for win/draw condition.
 There may not be a best way, but it think I took the simplest approach.
 - Challenge: Creating the gameboard.
 This is where I gained knowledge of CSS and grids.
 - Challenge: Disabling squares and making sure certain elements were't clickable.

+### Technologies
+- JavaScript
+- CSS
+- HTML